xzlashutosh/avsddac_3v3/README.md

 ## Table of Contents

-## Potentiometric DAC Architecture Design
+## 2. Potentiometric DAC Architecture Design

 The basic idea is to divide the voltage in N different voltage value in the range of Vref+ and Vref-.
 The design used to achieve it is the simple resistor string DAC which consists of resistors in series.
 These resistors are then connected to various switches in such a fashion that it routes the exact voltge to the output.

-The problem of largness of the circuit is reduced by building subcircuits of 2 Bit, 3 Bit, 4 Bit,....., 9 Bit DAC, and then a two 9 Bit DAC are used to build the 10-Bit potentiometric DAC.
+The problem of largness of the circuit is reduced by building hierarchical subcircuits of switch, 2 Bit, 3 Bit, 4 Bit,....., 9 Bit DAC, and then two 9 Bit DAC are used to build the 10-Bit potentiometric DAC.

 Have a look at the simplified architecture for potentiometric-DAC given below